CBC-UCONN/genome_size_estimation/README.md

 <img src="images/genomescope_out.jpg" alt="drawing" width="1000"/>

 The blue histogram represents our actual k-mer spectrum. `GenomeScope` represents a the k-mer spectrum as a mixture of types of sequence (errors, unique, multi-copy).
 The curves represent components of the mixture.
 The vertical lines represent inferred peaks in k-mer abundance.
 Here the tallest peak is unique, homozygous k-mers, while the peak to the left represents unique heterozygous k-mers.
-You can see that this is considerably muddier than in the simulated figures above.
+You can see that this is considerably muddier than in the simulated figures above: k-mers attributed to sequencing error reach much higher frequency than 4, as we assumed above, and the homozygous and heterozygous peaks are so wide that they overlap much more than in the simulated data.
 The subheader for the figure gives estimates from the model:

 	- genome length: 318mb
 	- the fraction of the genome that is unique: 76%